GoateSo/LuauCollections/README.md

 # LuauCollections
-Random assortment of Collections and Utilities for Roblox
+Random assortment of Collections and Utilities for Roblox based on the members of the Scala standard library The current fully implemented collections are:

 ## Option